oneapi-src/oneTBB/rfcs/proposed/parallel_block_for_task_arena/README.md

 essentially overriding the default block-time.<br>

 This problem can be considered from another angle.
-Essentially, if the user can indicate where parallel computation ends, they can also indicate where they start.
+Essentially, if the user can indicate where parallel computation ends, they can also indicate where it starts.

 <img src="parallel_block_introduction.png" width=800>